 Update: Despite thoroughly using all the websites I could find to identify the mushrooms, I could not do so.
 I had to throw them away; there are mushrooms which are so poisonous you have to have a kidney transplant to survive.

 I am now four weeks into the new course of intensive Cognitive Behavioural Therapy (CBT).
 I must say doing it once per week instead of every three weeks is helping a lot.
 My therapist is not wasting time either.
-He is really encouraging me in getting to the root of the issue and I am even attempting ‘exposures’ myself.
+He is really encouraging me in getting to the root of the issue, and I am even attempting ‘exposures’ myself.
 ‘Exposure’s are instances of attempting something you usually avoid when you have OCD.
-In the woods on Sunday I jumped off a fence and although I was wearing gloves, I had to put my hand down during a heavy landing and some mud got on my hands.
+In the woods on Sunday I jumped off a fence, and although I was wearing gloves, I had to put my hand down during a heavy landing and some mud got on my hands.
 Normally I would probably get pretty anxious about this but I left it (after checking there were no rabbit droppings on that patch of soil!).
-Later I cleaned my hand with some clean grass and that was it!
+Later I wiped my hand with some clean grass and that was it!
 When I returned home I didn’t even clean my hands before eating.
-This could be progress but we will see after I discuss it with my therapist.
+This could be progress, but we will see after I discuss it with my therapist.
 There was a funnier incident when, in the middle of some dense undergrowth, I found an old abandoned and collapsed shed with some kind of large, heavy bowl outside.
 It was full of black water and could have once been a tractor hub or something.
-In any case somebody – probably one of the gypsies who were frequent visitors in the 60s – probably used it as a stove.
+In any case, somebody – probably one of the gypsies who were frequent visitors in the 60s – probably used it as a stove.
 It was very heavy.
 I tried turning it over with my foot to see what it was.
 I couldn’t move it at first but then it moved slightly and spilled all its contents on my foot.
 Normally I would be horrified; after all there could be anything in that old water.
-This time I just accepted it as a test.
+This time I just accepted it as an exposure test.
 I later thought of the phrase, ‘getting reinfected with reality’ to describe my feelings about it.
 I will keep you updated, as usual, with my OCD.
 If you suffer from OCD, or think you do, do not hesitate to seek help.
 There is plenty out there, even if you just google it on the web.
-Some websites offer self-help guides but you can get help for free on the NHS although the waiting lists are about 10 weeks at the moment.
+Some websites offer self-help guides, but you can get help for free on the NHS, although the waiting lists are about 10 weeks at the moment.
 If you are not sure but think you might have OCD, these are some of my symptoms: